Engineers Australia: What is the National Engineering Register - NER ?

 If an engineer is already an existing member of Engineers Australia they are required to log in and complete their National Engineering Register (NER) registration process using their Engineers Australia ID.
 Engineers who are not currently members of Engineers Australia will have to first create their Engineers Australia ID and then proceed to fill out the registration form for the National Engineering Register.
-Submitting their application will then make them eligible for registration with the NER.
+Submitting their application will then make them eligible for NER register.

 Requirements to join National Engineering Register Australia